imdavi/ImmVisServerPython/docs/tutorial_setup.md

 This project was developed using [Visual Studio Code](https://code.visualstudio.com/) but feel free to use any Python IDE from your preference.

-If you are using Visual Studio code, please note that we included the launch configuration `Python: Immvis Grpc`in order to ease the development process.
+If you are using Visual Studio Code, please note that we included the launch configuration `Python: Immvis Grpc` to ease the development process.